Tayra-Sakurai/StockpileManNeo/CONTRIBUTING.md

 When we receive a Pull Request, we test the branch on [Vercel](https://vercel.com/) Preview.
 It may take a long time.

+The Pull Request message can be written in either English or Japanese.
+Please feel free to join and contribute to this repository.

 ### If You Contribute with non-Windows Environments

 We welcome your contributions on machines which is not Windows.
 However, since the collabolator use Windows machine to edit this repository, please use **CRLF** line delimiter.